-This not only takes in consideration your time and talent, it also sets a clear understanding between you and your online coaching clients.
+- This not only takes into consideration your time and talent, but it also sets a clear understanding between you and your online coaching clients.

 Group coaching can often be powerful, and it can be a STRONG addition to your one-size-fits-all program.